 - Cover your bowl with plastic wrap and place in a warm spot to rise.
 (I cover mine with a kitchen towel on top of the plastic wrap and set it on a large sunny windowsill.)

 - Let the dough rise until it is doubled in size, about an hour to an hour and a half depending on the ambient temperature.

 - Preheat your oven to 425 degrees F.

-- Use the tips of your fingers to dimple the entire top of the focaccia, and the drizzle with olive oil turning the pan carefully to allow the oil to roll into the indentations.
+- Use the tips of your fingers to dimple the entire top of the focaccia, and then drizzle with the reserved olive oil turning the pan carefully to allow the oil to roll into the indentations.

-- Sprinkle coarse sea salt and dried oregano across the top of each focaccia.
+- Sprinkle coarse sea salt across the top of the focaccia.

-- Bake the focaccia until golden brown, about 20 to 25 minutes, turning pans as needed during baking to ensure they brown evenly.
+- Bake the focaccia until golden brown, about 25 minutes, turning pans as needed during baking to it browns evenly.

 - Cool 15 minutes before cutting into squares.